pgRouting/pgrouting/doc/src/pgRouting-concepts.rst

 .. return_path_end

+Description of the return values for a :doc:`costMatrix-category` function ...............................................................................

 .. return_cost_start

-Description of the return values for a Cost function ...............................................................................

 Returns set of ``(start_vid, end_vid, agg_cost)``